 It would be fun to rack up your credit card bill and go on a shopping spree, but that’s not what I’m advising.
 As long as you are responsible and pay off your balance each month, it can actually make smart financial sense to use your credit card for everything.

 I use my Costco American Express credit card for everything.
-At 3% back for gas stations, 2% back at restaurants, 2% on travel purchases, and 1% on other purchases, not the cashback from purchases from Costco, that’s a lot of money you’re throwing away.
+At 3% back for the Costco gas stations (make sure to check the Costco gas hours first), 2% back at restaurants, 2% on travel purchases, and 1% on other purchases, not the cashback from purchases from Costco, that’s a lot of money you’re throwing away.
 Add in paying your electric, gas, and cable bills with your credit card you imagine how much each month you’ll rack up in rewards dollars, let alone over the course of a year.
 Don’t believe, take a look at what you currently spend each month on bills and spending money and do the math!

 Your Credit Score is Important